 All vasectomies at our clinic are performed by our experienced doctor, Dr. Suran Rajapakse MBBS(SL), FRACGP(AUS), MSc(AUS), ADPCSY(UK).

 We are proud to offer you a world-class vasectomy procedure with limited wait times for an appointment.

-The quick and virtually painless procedure is done in comfortable procedure rooms at our modern Canberra and Murrumbateman vasectomy clinic location.
+The quick and virtually painless procedure is done in comfortable procedure rooms at our modern Canberra vasectomy clinic location.
 We are leaders in the provision of no-scalpel no-needle vasectomy in ACT and are proud to be part of the national network of Gentle Procedures Clinics across Australia, and around the world.